JiwaFinancials/RosedaleCustomerPortal/README.md

 # Deployment

 The Jiwa customer portal can be deployed on Linux or Windows machines.
-The following instructions are for a Linux machine.
+The following instructions are for a Linux machine, created as a VM in the Azure platform.

 ## Linux